San Miguel Church (Manila): Notable events

 On May 1, 1954, Ilocos Norte representative and later President Ferdinand E. Marcos married beauty queen Imelda Romuáldez in the shrine (at the time still Manila’s pro-cathedral).
 Their wedding, which followed almost two weeks of courtship, was tagged as the Wedding of the Year, with President Ramon Magsaysay as principal sponsor.
-Imelda's parents, Vicente Orestes Romuáldez and Remedios Trinidad, were also wedded in the church (albeit at dawn, at the insistence of the groom's mother) in 1928, while her father's first wife Juanita Acereda (d.
+Imelda's parents, Vicente Orestes Romuáldez and Remedios Trinidad, were also wedded in the church (at dawn, upon the insistence of the groom's mother Josefa) in 1928, while her father's first wife Juanita Acereda (d.
 1926) is also interred in the church.

 Archbishop Gabriel M. Reyes, the archdiocese's first native Filipino ordinary who reigned from 1949 to 1952, was initially buried in the shrine before his remains were transferred to the crypt of Manila Cathedral.
 Also buried in the church are Don Domingo Róxas, patriarch of the Zóbel-de Ayala-Róxas-Soriano clans.